shivam-saway/ReactTutorial/README.md

 ##### Answer :
 This is important file. it locks the versions of libraries for production use.
 Never put this file in gitignore file.
+It maintains the hash of libraries to ensure the integrity in production and development.